 MISCELLANEOUS

 Section 9.01 Incorporation .
-All schedules attached to this and Auction Agreement are incorporated herein by this reference.
+All schedules attached to this Sale Transfer and Auction Agreement are incorporated herein by this reference.

 Section 9.02 Characterization for Tax Purposes .

-(a) Financing Treatment. for purposes of federal, state, and local income and franchise taxes and any other tax imposed on or measured by income, and the Series Certificate indebtedness of the Sponsor
+(a) Financing Treatment.
+This Sale and Auction Agreement and the transactions contemplated hereby and by the other Operative Documents have been structured with the intention that such transactions shall be treated as a financing transaction It is the intention of the parties hereto, for purposes of federal, state, and local income and franchise taxes and any other tax imposed on or measured by income, and that the Notes that this Transfer and Auction Agreement and the transactions contemplated hereby and by the other Operative Documents have been structured for the purpose of securing financing with the Asset LLC Interest, that the Trust constitutes a security device for the repayment of amounts due to the Lenders and Series Certificate Holder, that the Tranche with respect to the Series and the Series Certificate shall be treated as constitute indebtedness of the Sponsor for such purposes. of the Series and that the Asset LLC Interest is pledged to secure the payment of such indebtedness.

-Sponsor agrees that neither it nor any of its Affiliates (whether or not consolidated or combined returns are filed for any such Affiliate for federal, state, or local tax purposes) shall at any time take any action, directly or indirectly, or file any return or other document inconsistent with the intended tax treatment set forth in Section 9.02(a), and the Sponsor agrees that it and any such Affiliates shall file such returns, maintain such records, take such action, and execute such documents (as reasonably requested by the Trust from time to time) as may be appropriate to facilitate the realization of such intended tax treatment.
-The Trust agrees that neither it nor any Affiliate (whether or not consolidated or combined returns are filed for such Affiliate and the Trust as the case may be, for federal, state, or local tax purposes) shall at any time take any action, directly or indirectly, or file any return or other document claiming, or asserting that it is entitled to, the tax benefits, deductions, or credits that, pursuant to the intended tax treatment set forth in Section 9.02(a), would otherwise be claimed or claimable by the Sponsor and that it and any such Affiliates shall file such returns, maintain such records, take such actions, and execute such documents (as reasonably requested by the Sponsor from time to time) as may be appropriate to facilitate the realization of, and as shall be consistent with, such intended tax treatment.
+(b) Reporting.
+The(b) Reporting.
+Each of the Transferor and the Sponsor agrees that neither it nor any of its Affiliates (whether or not consolidated or combined returns are filed for any such Affiliate for federal, state, or local tax purposes) shall at any time take any action, directly or indirectly, or file any return or other document inconsistent with the intended tax treatment set forth in Section 9.02(a), and each of the Transferor and the Sponsor agrees that it and any such Affiliates shall file such returns, maintain such records, take such action, and execute such documents (as reasonably requested by the Trust from time to time) as may be appropriate to facilitate the realization of such intended tax treatment.
+The Trust agrees that neither it nor any Affiliate (whether or not consolidated or combined returns are filed for such Affiliate and the Trust as the case may be, for federal, state, or local tax purposes) shall at any time take any action, directly or indirectly, or file any return or other document claiming, or asserting that it is entitled to, the tax benefits, deductions, or credits that, pursuant to the intended tax treatment set forth in Section 9.02(a), would otherwise be claimed or claimable by the Transferor or the Sponsor and that it and any such Affiliates shall file such returns, maintain such records, take such actions, and execute such documents (as reasonably requested by the Transferor or the Sponsor from time to time) as may be appropriate to facilitate the realization of, and as shall be consistent with, such intended tax treatment, and if any such filing, maintenance, action, or execution requested by the Sponsor would result in any additional tax liability payable by it or any Affiliate, or could reasonably be expected to result in liability payable by it or any Affiliate, unrelated to the intended tax treatment set forth herein, then the Sponsor shall provide an indemnity against such unrelated tax liability satisfactory to the Trust as the case may be, in their reasonable discretion.